luciaurcelay/Capturing-Discriminative-Attributes/README.md

 - [ ] Implement ConceptNet embedding extraction function (there is a sample function in `feature_extraction\ConceptNet\conceptnet.py`)
 - [ ] Implement word2vec and FastText (?)
 ### Knowledge Base
-- [ ] Study Luminoso's paper to see which kind of relationships are meaninful to be extracted
+- [x] Study Luminoso's paper to see which kind of relationships are meaninful to be extracted
-- [ ] Implement relationship extraction function
+- [x] Implement relationship extraction function
+- [ ] Generate .csv with the relationships (in progress)
 ## Other features
-- [ ] L1 Norm between word1-word2, word1-attribute, word2-attribute
+- [x] L1 Norm between word1-word2, word1-attribute, word2-attribute
-- [ ] Cosine similarity between word1-word2, word1-attribute, word2-attribute
+- [x] Cosine similarity between word1-word2, word1-attribute, word2-attribute
 ### Classifiers
 - [ ] Implement XGBoost
 - [ ] Implement Convolutional Neural Network (and plain MLP)